 With eduSched, eKeeper, eCLAS, and eValuate, the University of Oklahoma can now quickly access all the data, tools and reports they need in one place.

-In its first year using eCLAS, the OU program was finally able to calculate students’ clinical hours without having to dig through reams of paper.
-“I used to have to go to the fax machine, the mail, and my emails to compile all of the students’ forms.”
-Clinical Coordinator Brian dela Cruz said, “Now it’s just a couple of clicks and I’m there.”
+“eCLAS has saved me a lot of time.
+I used to have to go to the fax machine, the mail, and my emails to compile all of the students’ forms from the preceptors.
+Now it’s just a couple of clicks and I’m there.”